Skip to content

 2 – Fossil Hunting

 Speaking of those fossil-rich beaches… Lyme Regis is a hotspot for fossil hunting!
 The town sits towards the western end of Dorset’s stunning Jurassic Coast.
-This 95-mile-long stretch of coast is a UNESCO World Heritage Site because of it’s geological and historical importance.
+This 95-mile-long stretch of coast is a UNESCO World Heritage Site because of its geological and historical importance.
 Among other things, that means the coast is rich with fossils.

 Lyme was the home of famed palaeontologist and fossil collector Mary Anning.
 So it’s the perfect place to go to learn a little more about the fossils of the Jurassic Coast – and even hunt for some yourself.
 I found a small ammonite on my last visit to the area, without even looking too hard!

 With the regular landslides from the ever-shifting cliffs, there are often treasures to be found amongst the gravel and shingle!

-TOUR: Take a fossil hunting tour, such as the ones run by the local museum, for the best shot at finding something!
+You can even take a fossil hunting tour, such as the ones run by the local museum, for the best shot at finding something!

 3 – Visit Lyme Regis Museum